JusKIdding/sw-part2-dana/README.md

-# Sunway Part 2 Assessmentt - Spring Boot Framework
+# Sunway Part 2 Asessment - Spring Boot Framework
-For Sunway Part 2 Assessment from candidate Dana
+For Sunway Part 2 Asessment from candidate Dana

 Please note:
 This is made with minimal knowledge of Spring Boot Framework and developing BE from scratch.
 Only have experience in maintaining FE and BE.